JosipVuckovic/Uvod-u-programiranje---VSITE-2018/README.md

 Exercises from introduction to programming, tasks are made in VB.net.

-Text for exercises tasks are in .pdf in folders, they are only in Croatian.
+Text for exercise tasks are in .pdf in folders, they are only in Croatian.

 1. exercise - there is no menu, and you have to select what module to compile
 2. exercise - a simple menu based on "if" choice has been implemented